FNALLPC/cms-das-pre-exercises/_episodes/04-CMSDASPreExercise-CMSSW.md

 This will copy all the code in the repository to `$CMSSW_BASE/src/MyAnalysis/LearnCMSSW`.
 Feel free to glance through it.

 ## Question 4.3: git repo info
+When you cloned the repository, you not only downloaded the code, but also setup a local git repository connected to the remote repository.
 Use the following commands to print out the URL of the remote repository, from which you cloned the code:
 ```shell
 cd $CMSSW_BASE/src/MyAnalysis/LearnCMSSW
 git remote -v